Skip to main content

 Premium Services

 Provides tiered (IaaS, PaaS, SaaS) hosting utilizing NDUS data center to support departmental servers and applications.
 Supported operating systems include Windows OS and RedHat Linux OS.
 Both virtual and physical environments available.
-Services are provided in collaboration with Core Technology Services (CTS) as defined by the Service Level Agreement between UND and CTS.
+Services are provided in collaboration with Core Technology Services (CTS).

 Contact